 It will be useful for us to note that if $c,d \in F^\times$ are equivalent in $J(K)$, then $(a_1,c)-(a_1,d) \in \mathcal{S}$, and likewise $(a_2,c)-(a_2,d) \in \mathcal{S}$.
 To see that this is true, observe that if $c=dk^2$ for some $k \in K^\times$, then by Kummer theory we must have $k^2 = f^2 a_1^{\varepsilon_1}a_2^{\varepsilon_2}$, where $\varepsilon_1,\varepsilon_2 \in \{0,1\}$.
 But then we have A similar calculation shows that $(a_2,c)-(a_2,d) \in \mathcal{S}$.
 For this reason, for a given $[f] \in [F^\times] \subseteq J(K)^G$, it is reasonable for us to examine whether $(a_1,f)$ and/or $(a_2,f)$ is in the subspace $\mathcal{S}$.

-Our first main result tells us how to enumerate the multiplicities of the unexceptional summands from Proposition \ref{prop:CMSS.main}.
-Observe that each of the unexceptional summands is a direct sum of modules of a particular isomorphism type.
-We will refer to the number of summands in each of these components as its rank, which we will denote in the usual way (e.g., $\text{rk}(Y_0)$).
-The ranks of the unexceptional summands are determined in \cite{CMSS} by the codimension of certain subspaces of $[F^\times]$ that are phrased in terms of solvability of certain simultaneous equations.
+To describe our first main result, observe that each of the unexceptional summands from Proposition \ref{prop:CMSS.main} is a direct sum of modules of a particular isomorphism type.
+One is naturally interested in knowing the multiplicity of each summand.
+The multiplicities of the unexceptional summands are determined in \cite{CMSS} by the codimension of certain subspaces of $[F^\times]$ that are phrased in terms of solvability of certain simultaneous equations.
 When $V_1$ and $V_2$ are $\mathbb{F}_2$-subspaces with $V_1 \subseteq V_2$, we will write $\codim(V_1 \hookrightarrow V_2)$ to denote the codimension of $V_1$ within $V_2$.
-In this paper, we will express the ranks of the unexceptional summands in terms of the following subspaces of $[F^\times]$:
+In this paper, we will express the multiplicities of the unexceptional summands in terms of the following subspaces of $[F^\times]$:

 It is clear from these definitions that $V$ is a subspace of each of $B$, $C$, $D$, $W_B,W_C$, and $W_D$; that $W_B$ is a subspace of $B$; that $W_C$ is a subspace of $C$; and that $W_D$ is a subspace of $D$.
 One can see easily that $B \cap D = C \cap D = V$.
 Since it is well known that $(a_i,f) = 0$ when $f \in N_{K_i/F}(K_i^\times)$, we also have $A$ is a subspace of $V$.